 Satisfaction of all regulatory requirements typically takes many years, is dependent upon the type, complexity and novelty of the drug candidate, and requires the expenditure of substantial resources for research and development.
-In December 2008, we received from the FDA a Complete Response Letter for the NDA for Remoxy.
-In this Complete Response Letter, the FDA indicated additional non-clinical data is required to support the approval of Remoxy.
+In December 2008, we received from the FDA a Complete Response Letter for the NDA for REMOXY.
+In this Complete Response Letter, the FDA indicated additional non-clinical data is required to support the approval of REMOXY.
 The FDA has not requested or recommended additional clinical efficacy studies prior to approval.
-In March 2009, King assumed sole responsibility for the regulatory approval of Remoxy.
-In July 2009, King met with the FDA to discuss Remoxy.
-As a result of this meeting, King anticipates a resubmission of the Remoxy NDA could occur in 2010.
-While King has announced that it believes that the outcome of this meeting provided it with a path for resubmission of the Remoxy NDA, and that the FDA is not requiring additional clinical trials to support approval, there can be no assurance that the FDA will approve the NDA for Remoxy, even with the additional data proposed to be provided by King, or that the FDA will not require additional clinical or non-clinical data to be submitted.
-If the FDA were to require additional clinical or non-clinical data, providing such data may significantly delay the potential approval of Remoxy.
+In March 2009, King assumed sole responsibility for the regulatory approval of REMOXY.
+In July 2009, King met with the FDA to discuss REMOXY.
+In February 2010, King announced that they expect to resubmit the REMOXY NDA in the fourth quarter of 2010.
+While King has announced that it believes that the outcome of this meeting provided it with a path for resubmission of the REMOXY NDA, and that the FDA is not requiring additional clinical trials to support approval, there can be no assurance that the FDA will approve the NDA for REMOXY, even with the additional data proposed to be provided by King, or that the FDA will not require additional clinical or non-clinical data to be submitted.
+If the FDA were to require additional clinical or non-clinical data, providing such data may significantly delay the potential approval of REMOXY.

 Our research and clinical approaches may not lead to drugs that the FDA considers safe for humans and effective for indicated uses we are studying.
-The FDA may require additional non-clinical studies, in which case we or our collaborators would have to expend additional time and resources and would likely delay the date of potentially receiving regulatory approval.
+The FDA may require additional studies, in which case we or our collaborators would have to expend additional time and resources and would likely delay the date of potentially receiving regulatory approval.
 The approval process may also be delayed by changes in government regulation, future legislation or administrative action or changes in FDA policy that occur prior to or during our regulatory review.
 Delays in obtaining regulatory approvals would:

-- delay commercialization of, and product revenues from, our drug candidates; and - diminish the competitive advantages that we may have otherwise enjoyed, which would have an adverse effect on our operating results and financial condition.
+delay commercialization of, and product revenues from, our drug candidates; and

+• diminish the competitive advantages that we may have otherwise enjoyed, which would have an adverse effect on our operating results and financial condition.